mcudich/TemplateKit/README.md

 If there are parts of your UI that are easier to deal with as plain `UIViews`, TemplateKit provides a simple abstraction `Node` called `ViewNode` that allows you to include these "opaque" views as part of any TemplateKit-managed tree.
 TemplateKit stays out of the way, and simply sets the `frame` of these views for you, so they sit nicely within in whatever UI tree you've composed.

 ## Collections
 TemplateKit provides `UITableView` and `UICollectionView` subclasses which are able to load, and asynchronously size and render `Components` into cells with just a little bit of configuration.
 Tables and collections can be used via `Table` and `Collection` components, or simply wrapped as `ViewNode` instances.
+The `Table` and `Collection` components have built-in support for diffing, so that data-source updates result in the minimum set of operations required to have the respective UIKit views reflect data changes.
+See [Diff.swift](https://github.com/mcudich/TemplateKit/blob/master/Source/Utilities/Diff.swift) for more information.

 ## How's this different from React Native?
 TemplateKit is implemented in Swift (and a bit of C).
 If you like writing entirely in Swift, then this framework might be for you.